NeonGeckoCom/neon-hub-installer/docs/configuration.md

 !!! warning
     YAML is a whitespace-sensitive language.
 Be sure to maintain proper indentation when editing the `neon.yaml` file.

+For more configuration information, please [see the Neon documentation](https://neongeckocom.github.io/neon-docs/quick_reference/configuration/).

 Specific configuration changes are also detailed in blog posts by community dev Mike Gray.
 [Read the blog posts](https://blog.graywind.org/tags/neon/).

 ### Logging verbosity